SerenityOS/serenity/ReadMe.md

 I've grown tired of cutesy and condescending software that doesn't take itself or the user seriously.
 This is my effort to bring back the feeling of computing I once knew.

 Roughly speaking, the goal here is a marriage between the aesthetic of late-1990s productivity software and the power-user accessibility of late-2000s \*nix.
 This is a system by me, for me, based on the things I like.

+I regularly post raw development videos on [my YouTube channel](https://www.youtube.com/channel/UC3ts8coMP645hZw9JSD3pqQ).

+There's also a [Patreon](https://www.youtube.com/channel/UC3ts8coMP645hZw9JSD3pqQ) if you would like to show some support that way.

 ## Screenshot